New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 opensc-tool --list-readers

-You should see your CAC reader listed.
-If you see No smart card readers found, the issue is upstream — check that your reader driver is installed and that System Settings → Privacy & Security has not blocked the reader’s kernel extension.
-Common readers like the SCR3500 and the HID Omnikey 3121 should appear immediately after OpenSC installation.
+Your CAC reader should appear.
+If you get No smart card readers found, the issue is upstream — check that your reader driver is installed and that System Settings → Privacy & Security has not blocked the reader’s kernel extension.
+Common readers like the SCR3500 and the HID Omnikey 3121 should show up immediately after OpenSC installation.

 Then run: